WIND FORECASTS IN BARCARES

 how to use it?

-The gauges initially display the current prediction and they are automatically refreshed every 3 minutes.
-Use the timeline bar to get a forecast at any other time.
+The gauges initially display the current prediction and are refreshed automatically every three minutes.
+Use the timeline bar to view forecasts for different times

 How does it work?

-The wind reports provided by a station operated by Winds-Up are compared on a long period with the outputs from various numerical models.
-Predictive analytics techniques are then used to provide a real-time improved local forecast.
-This approach is transposable to the prediction of any weather-dependant variable.
+The wind reports from a station operated by Winds-Up are long-term compared with outputs from various numerical models.
+Predictive analytics techniques are applied to enhance these comparisons and provide real-time, improved local forecasts.
+This method can be adapted for predicting any weather-dependent variable.

 Target data source